MariemAljene/MariemAljene/README.md

 <h2>⚡️ A Few Quick Facts</h2>

-- 🔭 I'm currently doing an internship at Bridges SA
+- 🔭 I'm currently doing a summer internship at Bridges SA

 - 📫 How to reach me **mariem.aljene@esprit.tn**